 Listed aboard were: Johann Buchholz age 31, Anna 28, Joseph 4 and Amelia 2.
 During the voyage Anna gave birth to a baby girl—Mary (b.
 1872—d.
 1939).
 The family was sent south to Scroggs Creek on contract work with Brogden and Sons to lay the southern railway through the Taieri and by March 73’ they were residing at Waihola.
 In mid-1874, Johann was successful in the ballot for a 200-acre section of land to the north east of Gore.
 He drew the third section on the McNab run from the East Gore boundary on the highway known as Symes and Pinnacle Road.
 He divided his property for purchase on 28 February 1878 and was soon joined by a considerable number of his fellow countrymen and looking round in search of a place where they might pitch their tents without trespassing on private property, they came upon the coal reserve along Johann’s farm.
 John took up contract work after working on the southern railway in the Gore district.

 The family born at Germantown (Waikaka Valley) were: Francis (b.
 1880—d.
 1950) and Martha Barbara (b.
 1882—d.
 1944).
-Anna Bucholz died on 5 October 1882 at Waikaka as a result of childbirth aged 38 and was buried at the Gore Cemetery.
+Anna Bucholz died from exhaustion due to extended child birth on 5 October 1882 at Waikaka aged 38 and was buried at the Gore Cemetery.
 Mrs Johann Halfka, known as Aunt Francisca, raised the youngest child, Martha.

 “At the Police Court, Gore, on Friday last, John Devoloskie was charged with having on the 22nd January at Waikaka threatened to shoot John Bucholz.
 Dr Macaffer, J.P., and Mr Souness, J.P., occupied the bench; and Messrs Aldridge and Henderson appeared for complainant and defendant respectively.
 John Halfke said he had heard Devoloskie say that he would shoot Bucholz; that he had tried two caps, which did not go off, but that the third would be all right.
 This threat was repeated, and was accompanied by violent behaviour.
 In answer to Mr Henderson witness made a rambling statement about a ghost, with a long tail which seemed to have been the cause of all the trouble; but it was Bucholz that was to be shot, not the ghost.
 According to J Hoffman’s evidence Devoloskie had said a ghost was always coming to his house causing a disturbance amongst his sheep and frightening his wife; that he had tried to shoot the ghost, which had a long tail, and in all respects but this one resembled Bucholz, whom he had tried to shoot.
 The gun, however, did not go off; but if it did go off he would shoot him.
 He was sober.
 Bucholz lost his wife recently.
 To Mr Henderson — Could not say if Devoloskie really intended to shoot Bucholz.
 The complainant gave evidence to the effect that he feared the threat would be carried out, and was then cross-examined at great length by Mr Henderson, his evidence disclosing little of importance or interest beyond the fact that some of the Germans. at Waikaka were not notable for morality of a high order.
 Without considering it necessary to hear evidence for the defence, the Bench dismissed the case.”
 Matuara Ensign, 13 February 1883, p 2